Retail Trading and Momentum Profitability

 Date Written: November 14, 2019

-Monthly momentum returns increase monotonically from low to high levels of retail trading with a spread of 1.42% (t-statistics = 3.46).
+Monthly momentum returns increase monotonically across quintile portfolios of stocks sorted by retail trading participation with a top-minus-bottom spread of 1.42% (t-statistics = 3.46).
 Stocks that are heavily traded by retail investors exhibit lottery-like features such as low prices, high idiosyncratic volatilities/skewness, and high past maximum returns.
 Using lottery characteristics to proxy for the extent of retail trading, future momentum profits monotonically increase in the cross-sectional lotteryness of stocks over a 77-year back-testing period for which retail trading data is unavailable.
 Further analysis shows that lottery-like stocks exhibit stronger comovements that amplify momentum profits.

 Keywords: Retail trading, momentum, lottery-like stocks